Phatnoir/keepass-backup-service/Docs/README.md

 1. Check if a drive is already encrypted
 2. Generate and store recovery keys securely
 3. Unlock encrypted drives using stored recovery keys
+4. Automatically lock drives after backup completion (if AutoLockAfterBackup is enabled)

 Recovery keys are stored in the configured `BitLockerKeyPath` directory with secure permissions.